SzCsaba01/ChatApplication-BackEnd/README.md

-This repository contains backend code for the Chat Application, designed to facilitate real-time messaging and group chat functionalities.
+This repository contains BackEnd code for the Chat Application, designed to facilitate real-time messaging and group chat functionalities.

 Features
 User Registration and Login